TheLittleNestPlayschool/TheLittleNest/docs/25-child-development-philosophy.md

 The Little Nest exists to strengthen the relationship between parents and children.

 Parents should experience their child's learning journey, not simply receive reports about it.

+The best conversations at home begin with meaningful moments experienced at school.

 ---